-Conor also has experience of advising both in writing and in conference on a wide range of planning issues during his pupillage, including:
+Conor also has experience of advising both in writing and in conference on a wide range of planning issues including:

 - permitted development rights;

-- the interpretation & enforceability of planning conditions;
+- the interpretation and enforceability of planning conditions;

 - section 106 obligations;

-Conor assisted Saira Kabir Sheikh QC in a three-day appeal against an enforcement notice concerning the reinstatement of a stone cantilevered staircase which had been removed without listed building consent (APP/X5990/Y/18/3197704);
+- assisting Saira Kabir Sheikh QC in a three-day appeal against an enforcement notice concerning the reinstatement of a stone cantilevered staircase which had been removed without listed building consent (APP/X5990/Y/18/3197704);

-Conor also assisted Suzanne Ornsby QC and Alexander Greaves in a four-week inquiry concerning the non-determination of an application for outline planning application for 370 homes in the countryside near Thornbury, South Gloucestershire (APP/P0119/W/17/3189592).
+- assisting Suzanne Ornsby QC and Alexander Greaves in a four-week inquiry concerning the non-determination of an application for outline planning permission for 370 homes in the countryside near Thornbury, South Gloucestershire (APP/P0119/W/17/3189592).
 This case raised a number of complex issues including five-year housing land supply, the application of the tilted balance, prematurity, landscape and visual amenity, harm to designated and non-designated heritage assets, and transport.

 - environmental impact assessments;

-Conor has a keen interest in public law and is comfortable accepting instructions in any field where broad public law principles are in play.
-He has experience of judicial reviews and statutory challenges in the context of planning and environmental law and has assisted in providing advice to central government, local authorities and third parties on a wide range of public law issues, including:
+Conor has an interest in public law and is comfortable accepting instructions in any area where broad public law principles are engaged.
+He has experience of judicial reviews and statutory challenges in the context of planning and environmental law.
+He has also assisted in providing advice to central government, local authorities and third parties on a wide range of public law issues including:

 - procedural fairness;